 Parallels

 Time is supposed to be the way the universe keeps everything from happening all at once.
+It doesn’t always work this way.
 My wife and I were in London in 2016, and we made a point to see The Fighting Temeraire by Joseph Mallord William Turner.
 London has endless museums.
-So for a time, we were taking it all in with … Continue reading Parallels
+So, we were taking it … Continue reading Parallels

 Technology stagnation and NASA – problem and opportunity